empirical-org/Empirical-Core/README.md

         rake db:create
         rake db:schema:load
-        rake db:migrate

-4. Seed data from the staging database.
+4. Seed data into the database.

+        rake db:seed

+    If you are granted access to a Heroku environment, you can also capture a database directly from that.
+Instructions below are for example only.

-        heroku pg:capture --app empirical-grammar-staging
+        heroku pg:capture --app <app>
-        curl -o ~/latest.dump $(heroku pgbackups:url --app empirical-grammar-staging) pg_restore --verbose --clean --no-acl --no-owner -h localhost -U <your_db_user> -d <database_name> ~/latest.dump
+        curl -o ~/latest.dump $(heroku pgbackups:url --app <app>) pg_restore --verbose --clean --no-acl --no-owner -h localhost -U <your_db_user> -d <database_name> ~/latest.dump

+    *Note*: `<app>` is the name of the Quill deploy app on Heroku you want to retrieve data from.

 5. Create a `.ruby-env` file in the project root and define necessary environment values.

         echo "RAILS_ENV=development
         APP_SECRET=your-secret-key
-        HOMEPAGE_CHAPTER_ID=19" >> ./.ruby-env
+        HOMEPAGE_CHAPTER_ID=1" >> ./.ruby-env

-    *Note*: you may need to cd out and back into the app root for the env changes to apply.
+    *Note*: You may need to cd out and back into the app root for these environment changes to apply.

         cd ~; cd -;